andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 Today's full stack web frameworks can be used to build state-of-the-art web apps.
 They provide application developers with primitives, conventions, and levers to build better web apps faster.
 Utilizing today's full stack web frameworks can improve the developer experience and productivity.
 The provided control over the web platform can further be used to build more performant user experiences.

-This article documents a performance-based business case to go full stack and showcase how today's full stack web frameworks can be used to improve the performance of a client-only single-page application (SPA) architecture.
+This article documents a performance-based business case to go full stack and showcases how today's full stack web frameworks can improve performance by utilizing the tools of the web platform.

 ## Performance-based business case

-This business case compares the performance of client-only SPAs deployed on global CDNs with full stack web apps deployed on long-running server, serverless, and edge runtimes.
+This business case compares the performance of client-only single-page applications (SPAs) deployed on global CDNs with full stack web apps deployed on long-running server, serverless, and edge runtimes.
 The comparison includes lab tests using Lighthouse, PageSpeed Insights, and WebPageTest.

 Across the board, the full stack web apps outperformed the client-only SPAs.

-For instance, in this [one test run from WebPageTest](https://www.webpagetest.org/video/compare.php?tests=230424_AiDc85_2TT%2C230424_AiDc4M_2TV%2C230424_AiDc41_2TW%2C230424_BiDcJQ_2T5%2C230424_AiDcGW_2TX), both the Remix and Next.js apps outperformed the SPA counterparts.
+For instance, [this test run from WebPageTest](https://www.webpagetest.org/video/compare.php?tests=230424_AiDc85_2TT%2C230424_AiDc4M_2TV%2C230424_AiDc41_2TW%2C230424_BiDcJQ_2T5%2C230424_AiDcGW_2TX) showcases how both a Remix and a Next.js app outperform their SPA counterparts.

 ![Screenshot of the Largest Contentful Paint results of one WebPageTest visual comparison between different SPA and full stack versions](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682302824/andrelandgraf.dev/screenshot-web-page-test-lcp-client-side-vs-full-stack-apps.png)

 ![Screenshot of the Time to Interactive results of one WebPageTest visual comparison between different SPA and full stack versions](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682302824/andrelandgraf.dev/screenshot-web-page-test-tti-client-side-vs-full-stack-apps.png)

-All tests were conducted using the different implementations of the same demo app.
+The apps used in this business case are demo applications.

 ### The demo app